the-guild-org/shared-config/README.md

 {
   "$schema": "https://unpkg.com/@changesets/config@2.1.0/schema.json",
   "changelog": [
-    "@changesets/changelog-github", // this will make nice output for changesets, with "thank you..." notes, and liks to the commits + references in PRs!
+    "@changesets/changelog-github", // this will make nice output for changesets, with "thank you..." notes, and links to the commits + references in PRs!
     { "repo": "guild-member/project-repo" } // Set the repo name here
   ],
   "commit": false,